LabVIEW-Open-Source/Epoch-Time/README.md

 - GPS Clock is permanently offset from TAI by 19 seconds
 - UTC is, in 2021, offset by 37 seconds from TAI... and 18 seconds from GPS (37s - 19s)

+A practical method has been added to the palette to compare with a pre-defined resolution.
+The node defaults to 1 millisecond, but can be set to any fractional of multiple of 1, and units available span from nanoseconds to weeks.